sendgrid/rest/CONTRIBUTING.md

 ##### Execute: #####

 See the [examples folder](https://github.com/sendgrid/rest/tree/master/examples) to get started quickly.

+If you want to try the SendGrid example:

+First, get your free SendGrid account [here](https://sendgrid.com/free?source=rest).

 You will need to setup the following environment to use the SendGrid example: